1wunderkind/loopgpt-backend/audit_export/README.md

-# TheLoopGPT Security & Production Readiness Audit Export
+# LooptOS Security & Production Readiness Audit Export

-This directory contains a comprehensive export of the LoopGPT codebase, configuration, and security diagnostics for audit purposes.
+This directory contains a comprehensive export of the LooptOS codebase, configuration, and security diagnostics for audit purposes.

 ## Contents